-To his surprise it wasn't Lykos who answered him, but Vita. <He held it in.> Unlike Lykos she was making no move to get up, merely staring at the ceiling.
+To his surprise, it wasn't Lykos who answered him, but Vita. <He held it in.> Unlike Lykos she was making no move to get up, merely staring at the ceiling.
 Her face was twisted into a snarl. <Always been a sneaky one, that cursed cloud-lover.
-If there's one thing I can say of him, it's that he's got excellent self control.
+If there's one thing I can say about him, it's that he's got excellent self-control.
 A dangerous combination with a twisted mind like his.>

 <Held it in?> Glaw asked as she fell silent.

 Vita blinked, slowly, as if the words he'd spoken took longer than usual to travel from her ears to her brain. <If I clapped my hands in front of your face without warning, would you blink?>

 Another slow nod. <Say you knew I was going to clap my hands in front of your face, would you be able to keep from blinking?>

 Glaw shrugged. <I guess.>

 <It's a little like that.> Dylis was listening in now, too.
 Glaw could tell by the way her posture had stiffened.
 She did the same thing when she was lipreading without wanting to be noticed.
 He wondered how much of the demons' language she actually understood, but that was a fleeting thought, lost in the new knowledge that was being shared.